 - Check if the oil is hot enough by dropping a little portion of the batter to the oil.
 The batter must rise without browning a lot.
 This is the right temperature.

-- Remove the aloo pakora on a kitchen tissue or steel colander.
+- When the aloo pakora turns crisp and golden, remove them on to a cooling rack or a steel colander.

 - Repeat making the next batch.
-Ensure the oil is not but not too hot.
+Ensure the oil is hot but not too hot.

 - Sprinkle some chaat masala over aloo pakora or serve it with this mint chutney.